 Lederhosen and dirndl abound in this Oktoberfest celebration.
 As does the traditional German beer and food.
 This celebration features local brews and beer imported from Germany for the occasion.
 You’ll enjoy Hofbräuhaus and München beer in the beer garden.

 A long German history makes Fredericksburg, TX an almost perfect place to enjoy Oktoberfest.
-Fredericksberg was founded in 1846 by German settlers and is the center of German heritage in Texas.
+Fredericksburg was founded in 1846 by German settlers and is the center of German heritage in Texas.

-Like many of the communities that hold Oktoberfest celebrations, Fredericksberg is home to year-round traditions and experiences that celebrate their German heritage.
+Like many of the communities that hold Oktoberfest celebrations, Fredericksburg is home to year-round traditions and experiences that celebrate their German heritage.
 Oktoberfest, is the culmination of these traditions.

 In Fredericksburg, look for plenty of beer imported from Germany, traditional German food favorites like pfeffernusse, flammkuchen and mettwurst.
 You’ll also find American festival staples like funnel cakes, pickle on a stick and corn dogs.

 When it comes to activities, do stick around for the “OkTubaFest”, a performance of traditional German music performed by a band of Tubas.
 It sounds silly, but it’s not to be missed!

 We’re staying in the south with our next Oktoberfest.
 The Linde Oktoberfest in Tulsa, OK is another that is a perfect mix of traditional German culture, with some fun American traditions tossed in.

 We found that this Oktoberfest was like a nice, midwestern, county fair that is heavy on the German delights.
 There is, of course, plenty of German food, beer and oompah bands.
 You’ll also find carnival rides, and typical fair foods.

 Things not to be missed in Tulsa?
 Check out the tug of war competitions and the “MassKrug Carry”, a race where competitors carry 35 pounds of beer through an obstacle course.